How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 Gemini doesn't ship a standalone desktop app in the same way.
 The "desktop" experience lives inside the side panel of Google Docs, Sheets, Slides, and Gmail.
 If your work is inside those apps, that's already the desktop experience.

 The 30-second rule: if you don't pin the assistant to your dock or taskbar, it'll fade out of your daily use inside a week.
 Pin the icon.
 Set the global shortcut.
-Then it becomes muscle memory, the same way Cmd+Space did for Spotlight.
+Then it becomes muscle memory, the same way

 Here's the seven-capability map most beginners are missing on day one.
 Knowing this changes which prompts you reach for.